RIAEvangelist/encrypted-chat/README.md

 # Encrypted Chat
-An android chat application which encrypts messages independantly between users.
+An nw.js and android chat application which encrypts messages independantly between users.